 Carla Simón was the second winner of the evening.
 The 2013 MA Filmmaking graduate’s film ‘Summer 1993’ was nominated in eight different categories and took home awards for Best New Actress, Best Supporting Actor, and Best New Director for Carla Simón's work herself.
 ‘Summer 1993’ follows the story of six-year-old Frida, who is sent to live with her uncle after the death of her mother.

 The final winner of the night was ‘The Bookshop’ produced by MA Filmmaking graduate Chris Curling.
-The film, which is a Spanish, British, and German co-produced period drama, stars Emily Mortimer, as a woman who opens a bookshop in her small town despite ruthless competition.
-‘The Bookshop’ will also be screened at this year’s Berlinale Festival.
+The film, which is a Spanish, British, and German co-produced period drama, stars Emily Mortimer and Bill Nighy, as a woman who opens a bookshop in her small town despite ruthless competition.
+'The Bookshop' won top prizes for Best Film, Best Director, and Best Adapted Screenplay.
+It will also be screened at this year’s Berlinale Film Festival.

 (Film still from Isabel Coixets 'The Bookshop'.
 Director of Photography Jean-Claude Larrieu)